RanvierMUD/docs/docs/coding/classes.md

   and the target of the skill
   */
   run: state => function (args, player, target) {
-    // This is a simple damage skill so we'll create a new damage instance const damage = new Damage({
+    // This is a simple damage skill so we'll create a new damage instance.
-      // we'll damage the health of the target
-      attribute: 'health',
-      // for 250% of the player's weapon damage
-      amount: getDamage(player),
-      attacker: player,
+    // See the Attributes guide for more details const damage = new Damage('health', getDamage(player), player, this, {
       type: 'physical',
-      // Setting damage 'source' property to 'this' will show the skill that caused the
-      // damage to the target
-      source: this
     });

     // Show some flashy effects to the player, target, and the other players in the room